Althea Garrison: Unsuccessful bids for office

+Garrison has run for office at least 46 times, only once winning election.

+In 2019, former Boston City Councilor Lawrence DiCara noted that Garrison's many runs for office had afforded her a notable degree of name recognition among Bostonians, commenting "Althea has run for office many times and knows a lot of people."

-Boston City Council
+Boston City Council tenure (2019)

 Garrison took the at-large seat of former councillor Ayanna Pressley on the Boston City Council, as Pressley left the City Council following her November 2018 election to Congress from Massachusetts's 7th congressional district.
 City rules require that vacancies for the at-large council seats are filled by the next-placed candidate in the previous election, which was Garrison in November 2017.
 Garrison was sworn in on January 9, 2019.
-Garrison claimed that she, despite ideological differences, supported Pressley's election to the House of Representatives with the knowledge that she would have the opportunity to be Pressley's City Council successor by virtue of her own finish in the previous city council election.
+Thus, Pressley's election gave Garrison the right of first refusal to assume Pressley's seat.
+Garrison claimed that she had, despite ideological differences, supported Pressley's campaign for the House of Representatives with the knowledge that, if Pressley were elected, Garrison would have the opportunity to be Pressley's City Council successor by virtue of her own finish in the previous city council election.

-Garrison was noted as a strong supporter of then-president Donald Trump, and an ardent backer of the Boston Police Department.
-She was also noted as the only strong conservative on the Boston City Council.
-Garrison described herself as an "independent conservative".
+Garrison differed ideologically from the rest of the city councilors.
+She was noted to be the only strong conservative on the Boston City Council, and was a steadfast supporter of then-president Donald Trump and an ardent backer of the Boston Police Department.
+Around the time she joined the Boston City Council, Garrison described herself as an "independent conservative".
 She once explained, "I'm basically a conservative, but I also have some liberal ideas," and also explained, "I am a conservative, I am independent also," calling herself "a Black conservative."
+In a separate instance, she described herself and her voter base as being "moderate to conservative".
+She described her views as more closely aligned with the Republican Party than the Democratic Party.
+In September 2019, Sean Philip Cotter of the Boston Herald described "the Trump-supporting Althea Garrison" as being a source of annoyance for other members of the council, characterizing her a thorn in the side and a "conservative irritant" to a council that was left-leaning and progressive.

-As a city councilor, Garrison fiercely supported reviving rent control in the city.
+As a city councilor, Garrison supported reviving rent control in the city.
 In April 2019, she introduced a home rule petition for the city to seek state permission to reinstate rent control in the city.
 The petition was heavily criticized by many fellow city council members.
-Garrison was supportive of the controversial "Operation Clean Sweep" effort by the police in August 2019, which saw 34 arrests in a two-day period in the so-called "Methadone Mile".
-Garrison proposed a pro-police resolution in the aftermath of Super Happy Fun America's 2019 "Straight Pride Parade" and unrest related to it.
+She also voiced support for eviction control and price controls related to development.
+Garrison was supportive of the controversial "Operation Clean Sweep" effort by the police in August 2019 which saw 34 arrests in a two-day period in the so-called "Methadone Mile".

-Garrison was a candidate for re-election in the November 2019 election, but finished seventh in the general election field of eight candidates.